abangratz/talks/rails-in-the-real-world/rw.md

 it's good for teaching, why should it be bad elsewise?

+The community is great for discovering, but for solving?

 Don't worry about remembering everything, some things will come up in the future.

 "Oh, I heard about that!"